Before You Buy, Verify

-Purchase medication from legitimate websites online.
-Search for a site to see if it is safe or not recommended.
+Search for a website to see if it is safe or not recommended:

-Download an Excel list of safe pharmacy websites, or email email@example.com to request the list in another format.
+Download an Excel list of safe pharmacy websites.

-- There is a general lack of awareness about online pharmacies — less than 5 percent of consumers are aware of tools available to help them find safe online pharmacies, according to a 2017 Alliance for Safe Online Pharmacies survey.
+Less than 5 percent of consumers are aware of tools to help them find safe online pharmacies, according to Alliance for Safe Online Pharmacies.

-- Be licensed by the country or jurisdiction in which they are located
+- Be licensed by regulators in the jurisdiction in which they are located, as well as regulators in the patient’s jurisdiction

-- Comply with drug laws and professional practice laws
+- Comply with applicable drug laws and professional practice laws

 - Comply with privacy laws and ensure patient confidentiality